Santigio/Santigio.github.io/_posts/2023-01-25-flutter-blog.md

 ```

-Control structures: Dart has various control structures for controlling the flow of a program, including if statements, for loops, and while loops.
+**Control structures**: Dart has various control structures for controlling the flow of a program, including if statements, for loops, and while loops.

 Here is an example of an if statement in Dart: